z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 The `z80_mulu_de` has zero argument detection, leading zero detection, and is unrolled.
 With the exception of preserving `hl`, for equivalency with z80n `mul de`, it should be the fastest `16_8x8` linear multiply possible on a z80.

 In the search for performance, an alternate table driven `16_8x8` multiply function was created.
 This function uses a 512 Byte table containing the 16-bit square of 8-bit numbers, to improve the multiply z80 performance.
 Alternate mantissa routines were written to suit this fast multiply function, and they are used where necessary.
 The table driven multiply function has been removed on January 28th 2020.
-Please look at commits on this date to rebuild this option if needed.
+Please [look at the commit](https://github.com/z88dk/z88dk/commit/efdd07c2e2229cac7cfef97ec01f478004846e39) to rebuild this option if needed.

 To calculate the 24-bit mantissa a special `mulu_32h_24x24` function has been built using 8 multiplies, the minimum number of `16_8x8` multiply terms.
 It is much more natural for the z80 to work in `16_8x8` multiplies than the Rabbit's `32_16x16` multiply.
 It is not a "correct" multiply, in that all terms are calculated and carry forward is considered.
 The lowest term is not calculated, as it doesn't impact the 32-bit result.
 The lower 16-bits of the result are simply truncated, leaving a further 8-bits for mantissa rounding within the calling function.
 The resulting `mulu_32h_24x24` could be the fastest way to calculate an IEEE sized mantissa on a z80, z180, & z80n.